 Kendra sunk her fucking claws into me just as we were going into ninth grade and never let go.
 What a fucking idiot I am.
 Kristie, the other of my three best friends, knew what kind of snake Kendra was from the beginning.
 I’d heard all her comments but never listened to them.
 I thought Kristie was just being Kristie.

 Kristie’s a lot like me.
 She’s got a potty mouth to rival that of a sailor.
 She’s wild and free and no one can reign her in unless she wants to be.
-She always tells the truth no matter how bad it is.
-She’s a straight shooter always no matter how much it might fucking hurt.
+She always tells the truth, no matter how much it might fucking hurt.
+And it does hurt when you’re on the receiving end of her truth bombs.
 I respect the hell out of that and her.

 So, I’m standing here as the best man for my best friend, watching him find the absolute happiness I’ve always wanted and never really had.
 I’m smiling for him.
 I’m genuinely happy for him, but I’m not happy.
 I’m hurt and pissed still, even though it’s been nine months.